ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 # Hands-on Kubernetes-03: Kubernetes Networking and Service Discovery

-The purpose of this hands-on training is to give students the knowledge of Kubernetes Services.
+The purpose of this hands-on training is to provide students with an understanding of Kubernetes Services.

 ## Learning Outcomes